Graphing the Square Root of x - 1: A practical guide

 The function √(x - 1) is a transformation of the parent function y = √x.
 Specifically, it involves a horizontal shift.
 Remember that transformations affect the graph's position and orientation on the coordinate plane.

 - Horizontal Shift: The "-1" inside the square root indicates a horizontal shift to the right by one unit.
-This means that every point on the graph of y = √x will be moved one unit to the right to obtain the graph of y = √(x - 1).
+In plain terms, every point on the graph of y = √x will be moved one unit to the right to obtain the graph of y = √(x - 1).

 Let's illustrate this with a table of values: